HellboundHackers/HBH-v1/README.md

 HBH-v1
 ======

-This is the current version of http://www.hellboundhackers.org
+This version of http://www.hellboundhackers.org is called HBH-v1 and is the current version.